keboola/website/_solutions/solutions.md

   headline: Get all your data, act on it immediately!
 Increase profit and market share.
 - template: ask-demo
   block: ask-demo
-  ctaname: Take 7 day challenge!
+  ctaname: Take the 7 day challenge!
   ctalink: "/request-demo"
 - template: article-list-two-row
   block: article-list-two-row